hinto-janai/malvarma/src/cold_wallet/cold_wallet.md

 # ❄️ Cold wallet
-The first step: prepare the computer to be a viable cold wallet, and then create the wallet itself.
+The first step: prepare the device to be a viable cold wallet, and then create the wallet itself.

 This chapter lays out the instructions for:
 - Correctly preparing your software